Date(s) - Tuesday 07/30/2019

 AMY RIGBY & CRYS MATTHEWS

-Performing in Freedom Square on July 30th, 2019, join us for the Spirit of the Suffragettes Summer Festival and Community Resource Fair!
+Performing at the Sanctuary for Independent Media on July 30th, 2019, join us for the Spirit of the Suffragettes Summer Festival and Community Resource Fair!

 Amy Rigby will be performing from 5:15PM to 6:30PM, and Crys Matthews will be performing from 6:45PM to 8PM.